-100% terminal examination consisting of two papers, each lasting two hours.
-Together these test responses to two novels, one Shakespeare play and a collection of poems from different centuries.
-Students will also compare some of their texts with material they have not previously studied.
+100% terminal examination consisting of two papers, one lasting one hour and forty-five minutes and the other two hours and fifteen minutes.
+Together these test responses to two novels, one Shakespeare play and a collection of poems from different centuries; students will also be tested on their ability to respond to a poem that they have not studied before.